-This recruitment is being conducted to fill one full time vacancy in the Perioperative Services Department (Operating Room) at San Joaquin General Hospital, and to establish an eligible list to fill future vacancies.
+This recruitment is being conducted to fill full-time and part-time vacancies in the Perioperative Services Department (Operating Room) at San Joaquin General Hospital, and to establish an eligible list to fill future vacancies.

 San Joaquin General Hospital's OR is a 24/7 department.
 The Operating Room Technician I is expected to perform a variety of basic technical duties in an operating room to assist the surgical team.
 Initially, work involves the more routine tasks but as experience is gained, the Operation Room Technician is assigned to scrub for surgeries and work with greater independence in fulfilling their duties.
 The Operating Room Technician needs to have a knowledge-base of surgical procedures, supply usage and inventory and supply ordering and have the ability work in a fast-paced environment for several hours.

 The work schedule includes working rotating shifts, including nights, weekends, and holidays.
 In addition, Operating Room Technicians are required to be available in a stand-by status as part of a rotation and must be ready to begin surgical cases within 30 minutes of notification.

 Please visit San Joaquin General Hospital at www.sjgeneral.org to learn more about the hospital.

 Resumes will not be accepted in lieu of an application.
 A completed application must be postmarked or received online by the final filing deadline.

 NOTE: All correspondences relating to this recruitment will be delivered via e-mail.
 The e-mail account used will be the one provided on your employment application during time of submittal.
 Please be sure to check your e-mail often for updates.
 If you do not have an e-mail account on file, Human Resources will send you correspondences via US Mail.